rjcowans/Movie-Database/README.md

 One would need to run https://github.com/rjcowans/Movie-Database/blob/master/src/Data_Exfil/Extractor.py

-Using the two csv found in the folder at -> https://github.com/rjcowans/Movie-Database/tree/master/inputse
+Using the two csv found in the folder at -> https://github.com/rjcowans/Movie-Database/tree/master/input

-The Extractor will pipe out 6 csv that need to be in the same working directory as the java file
+The Extractor will pipe out 6 csvs that would look like the files in this link https://github.com/rjcowans/Movie-Database/tree/master/output

+When attempting to run theses 6 csvs need to be in the same working directory as the java file

 Once a MySQL Datbase is Required.